tdimiduk/yaml-serialize/README.md

 yaml-serialize is a simple file that is BSD licensed so that you can just include it directly in your projects.

+yaml-serialize depends only on PyYAML.
+If you have NumPy installed, it will define some extra things to make output of numpy stuff a little prettier.

 If you prefer, you can also put the yaml-serialize.py file somewhere on your pythonpath for system wide use.